-- Wall gastroc stretch with attention to keeping feet pointed straight ahead, heel flat on floor and back knee kept straight.
-If indicated, be sure patient is in supportive shoes and orthotics to avoid over stretch through the medial longitudinal arch of the foot.
+Wall calf stretch with attention to keeping feet pointed straight ahead, heels flat on floor and back knee kept straight.
+If indicated, be sure child is in supportive shoes and orthotics to avoid over stretch through the medial longitudinal arch of the foot.

-- In hook lying, have patient contract transverse abdominus and maintain for 5 to 10 second hold count.
+In hook lying, encourage child to draw ‘belly button into spine’, and maintain for 5-10 second hold count.
 Be sure child is not holding their breath and that they maintain contraction throughout the entire hold count.
 Progress by increasing hold count.
-Next progression would be to complete this in conjunction with single extremity controlled movements.

 Posterior Pelvic Tilt

-- In hook lying, tighten stomach muscles and flatten back to the ground by rolling pelvis downward.
-Progress this exercise to bridge (listed below).
+In hook lying, tighten stomach muscles and flatten back to the ground by rolling pelvis downward.
+Progress this exercise to bridge (pictured below).

 Hip Adduction Isometrics

-- Progress this exercise first by increasing hold count.
-Next progression would be to combine this exercise with bridge (pictured above).
+Progress this exercise first by increasing hold count.
+Next combine this exercise with bridge (pictured above).

 Mini Wall Squatting

-- Partial wall squats for lower extremity strength/core and postural stability by controlling eccentric lowering into modified range (30 to 45 degrees) and concentric rising within range.
-Verbal cueing for speed control during lowering and return to starting position and core activation, upright trunk, and in order to maintain “soft knees” position upon return to starting position.
+Perform partial wall squats for lower extremity strength & postural stability by controlling eccentric lowering into modified range (30 to 45 degrees) and concentric rising within range.
+Use verbal cueing for control during lowering and return to starting position.